 Member of the APS Perinatal and Infant Psychology Interest Group (PIPIG)

-Member of the Perinatal Loss Centre
+Registered The Perinatal Loss Centre